 How Many Types of Menu Are There?

-There are four primary types of menu.
-Below is some information about them along with some specifics about beverage menus and dessert menus.
+There are five primary types of menu.
+Below is some information about them along with some more specific types of menus that aren’t considered primary menu types.

-The four types of menus most commonly used are a la carte menus, static menus, du jour menus, and cycle menus.
+The five types of menus most commonly used are a la carte menus, static menus, du jour menus, cycle menus, and fixed menus.

 What Is an a La Carte Menu?